subirvarma/GeneralCognitics/_posts/ofdm.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm23.png)

-Figure: Sending Morse Code Data
+Figure: Sending Morse Code Data (a) Transmitted Data (b) Received Data

 At the dawn of the Communications Age, when Samuel Morse was experimenting with ways in which he could send the code pulses across, he noticed that received pulses tended to get smeared out in time (see above figure), and thus interfere with neighboring pulses.
 In order to avoid this, he left enough of a gap between pulses, as shown in the figure.
 This solved his problem, but at the cost of a reduced data rate.
 In our own digital age, all data is in the form of 1s and 0s, and the communications engineers working in the early years of digital transmission, faced exactly the same problem, i.e., how to reliably get the bits across the channel.